quarkslab/llvm-passes/doc/X-OR_tutorial/X-OR_tutorial.rst

 **********

 To take advantage of the work we have already done, we have extracted a generic "propagated transformation" class.
-This class will detect eligible variables (to be defined by the specific transformation), build the dependency trees and apply the transformations (defined by the specific transformation).
+This class will detect eligible variables (to be defined by the specific transformation), build the dependency trees and apply the transformations (to be defined).

-The only main change we have to make to functions we developed for X-OR is to handle transformation turning one `Value` into an array of `Value`.
+The only main change we have to make to the functions we developed for X-OR is to handle transformation turning one ``Value`` into an array of ``Value``.

 If you are interested in developing a new transformation with the same properties as X-OR you should be able to use it pretty easily.
-However we will not get into the details of its implementation here.
+However, we will not get into the details of its implementation here.

 Get a Knife
 +++++++++++

 Since this new pass is very similar to X-OR the interesting parts are the new transformation functions.

-The 'forward' transformation splits a variable into :math:`\frac{OriginalNbBit}{SplitSize}` new variables.
+The 'forward' transformation splits a variable into :math:`\frac{N_b}{SplitSize}` new variables.
 Each new variable will be obtained by masking ans shifting the original variable:

 .. code:: C++